nuejs/nue/packages/nuejs.org/docs/styling.md

 ### Globals
 Global styling defines typography, colors, sizing, spacing, layout, and transitions to make the website feel like one cohesive unit.
-These styles makes the bulk of your design system:
+These styles make the bulk of your design system:

 These files are automatically.
 Define a [design system][#ds]